-- This is a high performance two stroke engine designed for sport and aerobatic models. - Crankcase and cylinder head are of aeroshape design which give advantage of light weight, compact size. - The new 40J carburetor needlevalve assembly has now been angled backward for safety. - New E-3020 silencer (POWER BOX) develops very effective muffling.
-Also, the compact body enables it to be fit within most cowls.
+- This is a high performance two stroke engine designed for sport and aerobatic models. - Crankcase and cylinder head are of aeroshape design which has the advantage of light weight and compact size. - The new 61D carburetor needlevalve assembly has now been angled backward for safety. - The new E-4010A silencer is supplied as standard.